pu10c88/bank-statement-extractor/README.md

-# Bank Statement Extractor v3.1.0
+# Bank Statement Extractor v3.1.1

-A professional tool for extracting transaction data from bank statements and generating financial insights with a modern tech-focused UI.
+A professional web application for extracting transaction data from bank statements and generating financial insights with a modern tech-focused UI.

 ![SIGMA BI Logo](Logos/icone_1.png)